How will I know if this retreat is right for me?

 Wear loose, comfortable exercise clothing – stretchy is best.
 The halls in which weekly classes are taught are not specifically shoe-free, so you are welcome to wear soft-soled footwear that gives you support, or otherwise enjoy bare feet, socks or slippers.
 Occasionally we train outdoors so bring your most comfortable walking or running shoes.

 Do you offer any discount on class fees?

-You are welcome to pay the casual Qigong or Qi Power class fee of $20.
+You are welcome to pay the casual Qigong class fee of $20.
 Or pay by the term which gives you 10 classes to be used during that term.
 There is a further discount for attending 2 or more classes per week, when these are paid for by the term.
-Tai Chi is enrolled into by a Term Fee only.
+Tai Chi and Tao Spirit are enrolled into by a Term Fee only.